 (G8.3) You must not abuse your role as a cop to help out your friends.
 (For example: Removing charges of your gang members without sufficient roleplay reason)

-(G8.6) If the police station is attacked, the 15 minute NLR will not apply to the Police, attacking the police station is a foolish move and at your own risk.
+(G8.6) If a police station is attacked, the 15 minute NLR does not apply to the Police and they may re-enter the situation at will.
+Because police stations are assumed to be filled with law enforcement 24/7, as well as CCTV, attacking one is a foolish move and undertaken at your own risk.

 (G9.2) Medics and firefighters may not sell their equipment, or willingly give their equipment away.